facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 as a function of that minimal state.
 Since selectors keep track of what components need them and what state they depend on, they make this functional approach more efficient.

-From the point of view of components, selectors and atoms have the same interface and can therefore be substituted for one another.
+For components, selectors and atoms have the same interface and can, therefore, be substituted for one another.

 Selectors are defined using the `selector` function: